Improv Everywhere: Fake U2 Concert

 On 21 May 2005, IE staged a fake U2 street concert on a rooftop in New York hours before the real U2 were scheduled to perform at Madison Square Garden.
 Just like at the filming of the band's Where the Streets Have No Name video in 1987, the police eventually shut the performance down, but not before IE was able to exhaust their four-song repertoire and get most of the way through an encore repeat of "Vertigo".
 The crowd, even those who had realized that this was a prank, shouted "one more song!", and then "let them play!" when the police officers arrived.
 This mission was number 23 on the VH1 countdown of the "40 Greatest Pranks."

 Look Up More

 This 2005 performance piece, marking the biggest mission to that date both in logistics and personnel size, on line at Youtube with about 2 million views; shows 70 agents performing timely choreographed moves while situated in each of the 70 windows in a large six-floored Manhattan retail store.
 The performers were all clothed in all black and were instructed to espouse directions (written down on palmsized sheets) unique to their spot (window).
-The performance lasted about 4 minutes and included a solo dance by three performers and the spelling of 'Look Up More' with 4-feet tall letters hold up by 10 of the performers.
+The performance lasted about 4 minutes and included a solo dance by three performers and the spelling of 'Look Up More' with 4-foot tall letters held up by 10 of the performers.